cazbella/react-portfolio/README.md

 ## Description
 Welcome to my React Portfolio!
 This project serves as a showcase of my skills, projects, and experiences in a visually appealing and interactive way.
 Built using React, this portfolio provides a dynamic and responsive user interface to explore my professional journey.
+My motivation for this project is to showcase my skills so far in Web Development.

 Features:
 - Responsive Design: The portfolio is designed to be accessible and visually appealing across various devices and screen sizes.
+- Skills - A comprehensive list of the skills I have gained so far as a front end developer.
-- Project Showcase: A dedicated section highlights key projects, each with detailed information, images, and links to the deployed application or repositories.
+- Project Showcase: A dedicated section highlights key projects, each with detailed information, images, and links to the deployed application and repositories.
+- CV - A copy of my CV and a link to a PDF version.
 - Contact Form: Allows visitors to get in touch with me easily through a contact form.
 The logic to send data to a server is not present (yet), but you can see in the console that the state is changed and data is set.
-- CV - A copy of my CV and a link to a PDF version
+This page also includes another link to the CV as well as links to my email address, linked-in and Facebook profiles in order to ontact me via these methods.

+### Challenges

+Getting started with this project was TOUGH!
+This was because it was so very different to other projects I have done.
+Using react is very involved and takes a lot of getting used to.
+Linking all the files and installing dependencies took a lot of time.
+As usual, CSS took me hours but I am pleased with the results.
+Deploying it to GitHub Pages was also a challenge.

+### Credit

+I had help from my tutor and ask BCS for this challenge.
+I also used Stack Overflow extensively, as well as the React, Bootstrap and FontAwesome docs.

 ## Installation
 Installation: